GRE and GMAT

-If you are aspiring to join a graduate or business program abroad, you sure have heard of GRE GMAT competitive tests.
+If you are aspiring to join a graduate or business program abroad, you sure have heard of GRE and GMAT competitive tests.
 But, which one should you take and why?
-What are GRE GMAT?
-Read on to find more about the popular GRE GMAT tests that are accepted worldwide.
+What are GRE and GMAT?
+Read on to find more about these popular tests that are accepted worldwide.

 What is GRE?

-- The GRE is administered worldwide in about 700 test centers, every year.
+- The test is administered worldwide in about 700 test centers, every year.

-- GRE is mostly conducted as a computer-based test throughout the year; however, in locations with limited accessibility, the test is administered in the traditional paper-based format and less frequently.
+- It is mostly conducted as a computer-based test throughout the year; however, in locations with limited accessibility, the test is administered in the traditional paper-based format and less frequently.